-Join Jim Stice for an in-depth discussion in this video Cost-volume-profit (CVP) analysis, part of Breakeven and Cost-Volume-Profit (CVP) Analysis.
+Join Jim Stice for an in-depth discussion in this video Cost-volume-profit (CVP) analysis, part of Running a Profitable Business: Calculating Breakeven.

 - Just down the road from where I work within walking distance are a bunch of food establishments that cater to the lunch crowds associated with the university.
 Students go there, faculty go there, staff go there.
 Everyone has to eat.
 Recently, one of these restaurants, a place that I frequented on a regular basis, put up the sign "Going out of business."
 Since I was somewhat of a regular, I had come to know the owner, so I ask him, "What's the issue?
 "Why are you going out of business?"
 He said simply, "Our rent was raised to the point "where we cannot make a profit."
 Simple as that.

 Now you may be thinking to yourself, "If the rent was raised, why not just raise your prices "to cover the increased cost and stay in business?"
 Oh, that it were that simple.
 Because this restaurant was surrounded by other eating establishments, raising the price was really not an option.
 Consumers in this area were price sensitive, so, in this case, my friend was a price taker.
 He had to price his product, his meals, at a price the market would bear.
 If he raised prices too much, customers would go elsewhere.

 Now, recall this area was catering to the lunch crowd.
 They were not catering to those with sophisticated palates that were seeking after the finer cuisine.
 People wanted lunch.
 That was it.
 And those people were not willing to pay a premium, so my friend, the restaurant owner, did the analysis and determined that he could not cover the increased cost.
 It was cheaper for him to just close the doors.
 I ask him, since he knew I was an accounting professor and he didn't mind talking about it, what sort of analysis he had done.